The Volkswagen ID.4 is a Fully Electric SUV under $40,000

-Volkswagen has entered the chat and brought the 2021 ID.4 with.
-The newest Volkswagen SUV crossover combination electric vehicle has some interesting features.
+Volkswagen announced the newest EV SUV on the scene, the ID.4.
+This Volkswagen ID.4 electric crossover has some exciting features.
 From a white interior package and an integrated app, is the ID.4 ready to go up against Tesla’s electric sport utility vehicles?

 What makes the Volkswagen ID.4 so interesting?

-Many features make the new ID.4 worth taking a look at.
-Purely based on looks, the ID.4 has a glass roof, silver trim, and an interesting 20″ wheel design.
+Many features make the new Volkswagen ID.4 worth taking a look at.
+Purely based on looks, the ID.4 has a glass roof, silver trim, and an attractive 20″ wheel design.
 It also has many white features on the interior, including the oddly-shaped gear selector and steering wheel.

 Can the Volkswagen ID.4 live up to the competition?

-These might just be quirks that Volkswagen works out down the line.
-Comparing the ID.4 to the Tesla Model Y isn’t necessarily fair right off the bat, but the comparisons are bound to happen.
+These might be quirks that Volkswagen works out down the line.
+Comparing the ID.4 to the Tesla Model Y isn’t necessarily fair immediately, but comparisons are bound to happen.

 How much will the ID.4 cost?

-Both of these versions include three years of unlimited charging at Electrify America Charging Stations around the country.
-Electrify America’s pricing varies by location, but the pass+ option costs $4 a month.
+These versions include three years of unlimited charging at Electrify America Charging Stations nationwide.
+Electrify America’s pricing varies by location, but the pass+ option costs $4 monthly.
 In addition to that, you are charged $0.31/kWh (kilowatt-hour).